-The approach used for Model C reduces the difference between VT-99 and the model, probably a result of increased dating density (Fig. 7C2).
-This approach also leads to less over- and underestimations of the model's mean age and the VT-99 age range (Fig. 7C2).
-Only the segmented insertion of VT-99 in model D results in comparable ages during the Holocene (Fig. 7D2)
+The approach used for Model C reduces the difference between VT-99 and the model, which is probably a result of increased dating density (Fig. 7c2).
+This approach also leads to less overestimations and underestimations of the model's mean age and the VT-99 age range (Fig. 7c2).
+Only the segmented insertion of VT-99 in Model D results in comparable ages during the Holocene (Fig. 7d2)

-In the Late Glacial part below 11 m, all models produce ages constantly older than VT-99 (Fig. 7A2, B2, C2, D2).
-The age differences are even higher (up to 477 years), when the Bacon prior for accumulation rates was not adjusted to VT-99 (Fig. 7A2, C2).
-In the other cases the maximum age differences are 369 and 354 years for Model B and D, respectively (Fig. 7B2, D2).
-Hajdas et al. (2000) already observed a shift between the varve ages of radiocarbon dated samples and calibrated ages using the INTCAL98 calibration curve (Stuiver et al., 1998) and discuss the difference using the LST age estimation from Meerfelder Maar (12,880 VT).
+In the Late Glacial component below 11 m, all models produce ages that are constantly older than VT-99 (Fig. 7a2, b2, c2, d2).
+The age differences are even higher (up to 477 years) when the Bacon prior for accumulation rates was not adjusted to VT-99 (Fig. 7a2, c2).
+In the other cases the maximum age differences are 369 and 354 years for Model B and Model D, respectively (Fig. 7b2, d2).
+Hajdas et al. (2000) already observed a shift between the varve ages of radiocarbon-dated samples and calibrated ages using the INTCAL98 calibration curve (Stuiver et al., 1998) and discuss the difference using the LST age estimation from Meerfelder Maar (12880 VT).
 However, no adjustment has been made to fit the VT-99 ages to the calibration curve.
-With the LST dated to $13,006 \pm 9$ cal.
-BP (Reinig et al., 2021) and the use of the INTCAL20 calibration curve, an underestimation of VT-99 compared to the calibration curve is still existing (Fig. A3).
-Therefore, a correction of ages older than 12,800 cal.
-BP is needed to ensure comparability of HZM19 to other sites.
+With the LST dated to $13\,006 \pm 9$ cal BP (Reinig et al., 2021) and the use of the INTCAL20 calibration curve, an underestimation of VT-99 compared to the calibration curve still exists (Fig. A3).
+Therefore, a correction of ages older than 12 800 cal BP is needed to ensure comparability of HZM19 to other sites.

-In order to find the best method to transfer VT-99 to HZM19 and to improve the chronology by using Bayesian modelling, a closer look to each model's accuracy is necessary (Fig. 7A3, B3, C3, D3).
-In comparison to the cumulative VT-99 counting error, Models A and B show maximum differences in age uncertainties up to +655 and +665 years, respectively (Table A6).
-Especially below 9.82 m, both models predict ages with larger uncertainties than the estimated counting error for VT-99, particularly with increasing distance to radiocarbon dated levels.
-Therefore, no improvement in accuracy of age estimations is observed when using the parameter-based approach (Model B).
+In order to find the best method to transfer VT-99 to HZM19 and to improve the chronology by using Bayesian modelling, a closer look at each model's accuracy is necessary (Fig. 7a3, b3, c3, d3).
+In comparison to the cumulative VT-99 counting error, Models A and B show maximum differences in age uncertainties of up to +655 and +665 years, respectively (Table A6).
+Both models predict ages with larger uncertainties than the estimated counting error for VT-99, especially above 9.82 m and particularly with increasing distance to radiocarbon-dated levels.
+Therefore, no improvement in the accuracy of age estimations is observed when using the parameter-based approach (Model B).